Bir (film): Filming

 Though the shooting of Bir was scheduled to begin on 2019 January 10, the shooting of the film was halted due to the illness of director Kazi Hayat.
 On 15 July, Muhurat of the film was held at the Shruti Studio in Dhaka.
 Then, on the same day, the official filming of the film began at BFDC.
 The first phase depicts scenes of Shakib Khan and his friend's childhood and father, three days drawn till July 18.
 Shakib Khan's character name is Antu and his friend's character is Miran.
 After that, the lead actor of the film Shakib Khan was out of the shooting for almost one and a half month to create the perfect look for the movie.
 After this, again the filming of it gets stuck.
 Later, he participated in the second phase of filming in Pubail at Dhaka on November 28 of this year.
 Then, on December 2, Shabnom Bubly participated in the filming.
 The second phase of filming participated Shakib Khan, Shabnom Bubly, Misha Sawdagor and other artists.
 Later, on December 7, filming of the climax and action scene began.

-On 2019 December 25 Shakib Khan was admitted to the LabAid Hospital in Dhaka due to cold fever and gastric problems, then the film was stopped.
+On 2019 December 25 Shakib Khan was admitted to the LabAid Hospital in Dhaka due to cold fever and gastric problems, then the film was stopped for about a week due to his illness.

 The film was complete with patchwork on January 26, 2020.

 Soundtrack

 The film soundtrack is composed Shawkat Ali Emon, Akassh and Ahmed Sagir, while background score are composed by Emon Saha.
 A total of four songs have been used in the film, Imran Mahmudul and Konal have sung the first song, title is Tumi Amar Jibon.
 It is composed by Akassh and lyrics by Kabir Bakul.
 Habib Rahman also choreographed of the song.
-The title of the song Tumi Amar Jibon is taken from the song Tumi Amar Jibon by Jafar Iqbal and Babita's Abujh Hridoy by Ahmed Imtiaz Bulbul Tune and lyrics and sung by Andrew Kishore and Runa Laila.
+The title of the song Tumi Amar Jibon is taken from the same title song by Zafar Iqbal and Bobita's Abujh Hridoy by Ahmed Imtiaz Bulbul Tune and lyrics and sung by Andrew Kishore and Runa Laila.
 The song was released on Shakib Khan's official YouTube channel SK Films on February 7, 2020. the second song of the film Toke Dekhle Shudhu Ekti Bar was released on February 11, the song sung by Akash Mahmood.
 It is composed by Shawkat Ali Emon and lyrics by Faisal Rabbikin.
 Then on the same day released its third song; The item song titled is Miss Bubly, sung by Somnur Monir Konal.
 The music of this song is composed by Akassh and lyrics written by Priyo Chattopadhyay.
 It also used a poetic song titled Ki Chomotkar Dekha Gelo, sung by Monir Khan.
 The song composed by Ahmed Sagir and lyrics written by Munshi Wadud.
 On February 12, the song was released on YouTube channel of SK Films.